AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/edit-templates.md

    >[!NOTE]
    >
    >If your template includes modules that require adding the connection, credentials, or other privacy-sensitive information, this information is not shared with the template users.
-1. (Optional)In the [!UICONTROL Options] in the top-right corner, there is one additional option: the SVG diagram that provides you with the SVG code.
-Also, the publishing process is the same as in the case of a standard user, refer to the Publishing and sharing templates section for more details.

 1. (Optional) Click **[!UICONTROL Run once]** to test the template.
 1. Click the **[!UICONTROL Save]** icon ![](assets/save-icon.png).